IllumiDesk/illumidesk/README.md

 When building the images the configuration files are copied to the image from the host using the `COPY` command.
 Environment variables are stored in `env.*` files.
 You can either customize the environment variables within the `env.*` files or add new ones as needed.
 The `env.*` files are used by docker-compose to reduce the file's verbosity.

-### Spawner
+### Spawners

-By default this setup includes the `IllumiDeskDockerSpawner` class which extends the `DockerSpawner` class.
-This implementation calls the `authenticator` function to get a list of the user's keys/values and uses the `pre_spawn_hook` to set the user's image based on user role.
+By default this setup includes the `IllumiDeskRoleDockerSpawner` and `IllumiDeskWorkSpaceDockerSpawner` classes which extends the `DockerSpawner` class, however, you should be able to use any container based spawner.
+This implementation utilizes the `auth_state_hook` to get the user's authentication dictionary and uses the `pre_spawn_hook` to add user directories with the appropriate permissions.

+The `IllumiRoleDeskDockerSpawner` interprets LTI-based roles to determine which container to launch.
+If used with `nbgrader`, this class provides users with a container prepared for students to fetch and submit assignment and instructors with access the shared grader service for each course.

+The `IllumiDeskWorkSpaceDockerSpawner` sets the image to spawn based on a provided `workspace_type` key.
+This allows content managers to specify images for labs, modules, or assignments.
+Refer [to the workspace type customization](#sApawn-specific-workspace-types) section for more information.

 Edit the `JupyterHub.spawner_class` to update the spawner used by JupyterHub when launching user containers.
 For example, if you are changing the spawner from `DockerSpawner` to `KubeSpawner`: